joao-conde/joao-conde/README.md

 - [Coffee Break](https://github.com/joao-conde/feup-djco-coffeebreak) - A video gaming quest for coffee ☕

-- [Minix Vice](https://github.com/joao-conde/feup-lcom) - A racing game and necessary timer, keyboard, mouse and graphics drivers to run in on a modified version of the [Minix OS](https://www.minix3.org/)
+- [Minix Vice](https://github.com/joao-conde/feup-lcom) - A racing game and necessary timer, keyboard, mouse, and graphics drivers to run it on a slightly modified image of the [Minix OS](https://www.minix3.org/)